YuyaKiri/todoapp/README.md

+# ToDo App

 "ToDo App" is a website to manage your tasks you must to do.

 # Features

 "ToDo App" is designed with Node.js and Express.
-This app connects with a database, so you can record some users.
+This app connects with HEROKU's database "ClearDB", so you can record some users.
 Also your password is safety as applying encryption technology to use hashing.

-# Requirement

-MySQL 8.0

 # Usage

-At the begging, you should download "ToDo App" files.
-Next you start your terminal and connect a folder including files.
-Then you type "npm start", "ToDo App"
-You can record you tasks when you insert contents and push "追加".
+Only you access "https://kiri-todoapp.herokuapp.com/", you can manage you tasks.
+Please input your tasks and enter "追加", this app records you tasks permanently.

 # Note